Tarcontar/TPFanControl/README.md

 # TPFanControl

 This is a fork of https://github.com/cjbdev/TPFanControl.
-I've added a small hack to allow TPFanControl to turn off both fans when temperature drops below 50C.
+I've added a small fix to allow TPFanControl to turn off both fans when temperature drops below 50C.
 This has only been tested on my Lenovo ThinkPad P53 notebook.
 A working release build is included in releases area, but it will need to be run each boot, or added to run at startup.

 I use Visual Studio 2019 to build the project, earlier/later versions may work as well but are not tested.